allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 OkHttpClient httpClient = new OkHttpClient.Builder().build();
 ```

-this will construct a client with all the timeouts, connections pools etc. set to default values.
+This will construct a client with all the timeouts, connections pools, etc. set to default values.
 However, I strongly discourage you from
 using any defaults you don’t have control over, in production.
 You should use the builder class more extensively and define at least values for
 timeouts and connection pool properties: